 In 2019, Canadian Utilities closed a series of transactions related to the sale of its Canadian fossil fuel-based electricity generation portfolio and ownership interest in Alberta PowerLine.
-These sales resulted in an aggregate gain of \$125 million (after-tax), (\$65 million to ATCO after non-controlling interests).
-Transaction costs recorded in previous quarters that relate to the sale of Alberta PowerLine have been consolidated into this gain.
+In the full year of 2019, the sales resulted in an aggregate gain of \$125 million (after-tax).
 As this gain is related to a series of one-time transactions, it is excluded from adjusted earnings.